luxass/github-action-template-esbuild/README.md

 # github-action-template-esbuild

-An opinionated github actions template
+An opinionated GitHub Actions Template using [esbuild](https://esbuild.github.io) for bundling.

 ## Try it now!